CristinaRuth/cristina-ruth/src/drafts/5-reasons-how-documentation-helps-YOU.md

-# 5 Reasons Why You Would Love Documentation
+# 5 Reasons How Documentation Helps YOU
 1. Help Yourself in the Future
 1. Help Your Teammates
 1. Help Yourself Stand Out